6G Channel Modeling: Requirement, Measurement, Methodology and Simulator: Multi-Frequency Channel Measurements and Models

 \subsection{THz Channel Measurements}

-It is important to conduct extensive THz measurements to build channel model for THz communication \cite{THz_SCIs}.
-Up to now, many research organizations and institutions conduct multiple THz channel measurement campaigns in the abovementioned frequency bands.
-We have classified and summarized some representative THz channel measurement campaigns by frequency bands, striving to comprehensively cover all currently measured THz frequency bands (100-1100 GHz), as shown in Table \ref{THz_label_measurement_tab}.
+It is important to conduct extensive THz measurements to build a channel model for THz communication \cite{THz_SCIs}.
+To date, many research organizations and institutions have conducted multiple THz channel measurement campaigns in the abovementioned frequency bands.
+We have classified and summarized some representative THz channel measurement campaigns by frequency bands, striving to comprehensively cover all currently measured THz frequency bands (100-1100 GHz), as shown in Table~\ref{THz_label_measurement_tab}.